snipsco/snips-nlu/docs/source/data_model.rst

 On top of declaring color values and color synonyms, you can also decide how Snips NLU reacts to unknown entity values.

-In the light color assistant example, one of the first thing to do would be to check what are the colors that are supported by the bulb, for instance:
+In the light color assistant example, one of the first things to do would be to check what are the colors that are supported by the bulb, for instance:

 .. code-block:: json